-Discrimination against a privileged group in order to correct previous discrimination against a disadvantaged group.
+Reverse discrimination is discrimination against a privileged group in order to correct previous discrimination against a disadvantaged group.
 Reverse discrimination policies can find a justification on efficiency grounds.
 The accusation of reverse discrimination is often directed against those favoring equity programs or affirmative action programs.
+Reverse discrimination is discrimination against members of a dominant or majority group, in favor of members of historically disadvantaged group.
+Reverse discrimination may seek to redress social inequality under which a minority group had less access to privileges.
+Reverse discrimination can be defined as the unequal treatment of members of the majority groups resulting from preferential policies intended to remedy earlier discrimination against minorities.

 Reverse Discrimination and Efficiency in Education - Abstract: This article shows that reverse discrimination policies can find a justification purely on efficiency grounds.
-We study the optimal provision of education when households belong to different groups, differing in the distribution of the potential to benefit from education among individuals, which is private information. - GIANNI DE FRAJA, University of York.
+We study the optimal provision of education when households belong to different groups, differing in the distribution of the potential to benefit from education among individuals, which is private information. - GIANNI DE FRAJA.

 Locations of sex